CSoldo1/Black_Rail_Audio_Detection/README.md

 I tested the model by creating a 13-second practice audio file that I knew contained BLRA calls, along with one that did not.
 The model was able to correctly identify which audio file had the BLRA calls.

 ## Future Work
+Although the model can correctly identify BLRA calls, there is still a lot of work needed to make it usable.
+For instance, each recording I have from the SM4s is an hour long.
+Will the model be able to adequately run through such a large file?
+Can it do it quickly without blowing up my computer?
+If the audio file is 1 hour, I will have 3600 spectrograms.
+Should I randomly select half of them to run through the model?

+Furthermore, I want this model to be accessible to others.
+I am currently working on building a graphical user interface so that other biologists throughout the state can run their audio files through it.

+I will continue to update this repo as I make more progress.